kratsg/xAODDumper/README.md

   --has_aux             Enable to only include containers which have an
                         auxillary container.
 By default, it includes all containers it can find.
+Default: disabled --has_interface       Enable to only include containers which have an interface container.
+By default, it includes all containers it can find.
+Default: disabled --no_warn_missing_auxillary
+                        Enable to turn on warnings for missing auxillary.
+  --no_warn_missing_interface
+                        Enable to turn off warnings for missing interface.
-Default: disabled --prop                Enable to print properties of container.
-By default, it only prints the xAOD::ContainerType and containers for that given type.
+  --prop                Enable to print properties of container.
+By default,
+                        it only prints the xAOD::ContainerType and containers for that given type.
 This is like an increased